aurel84/MigrateToOffice365/README.md

 2.)
 Create the Deployment Folder
 - Name the folder 'OfficeLocal'
+- Place the folder in Temp

 3.)
-Put in the XMLs and Office Deployment Tool (setup.exe) in this folder:
+Put in the XMLs and Office Deployment Tool (setup.exe) in the 'OfficeLocal' folder:
 - Office365: Office365ProPlus.xml
 - Office365 w/Visio: Office365VisioProPlus.xml
 - Office365 w/Project: Office365ProjectProPlus.xml
 - Office365 w/Project and Visio: Office365VisioProjectProPlus.xml

+Note: please name the Office365 folders w/the exact names as shown.
+The script references them.
+If you want to name it something else, you will need to update the script.